Hoad Monument

-Sir John Barrow Monument (colloquially known as Hoad) is a 100 ft tower at the top of the 436 ft Hoad Hill, near Ulverston in Cumbria, England.
-It commemorates Sir John Barrow (1764-1848), who was born in Ulverston.
-It was built in 1850 at a cost of £1250, the cost being met mainly by public subscription.
+Sir John Barrow Monument (colloquially known as The Hoad) is a 100 ft tower at the top of the 436 ft Hoad Hill, near Ulverston in Cumbria, England.
+It commemorates Sir John Barrow (1764–1848), who was born in Ulverston.
+It was built in 1850 at a cost of £1,250, the cost being met mainly by public subscription.

 Sir John Barrow was a founding member of the Royal Geographical Society.
 He travelled to China and South Africa as a diplomat and held the post of Second Secretary to the Admiralty from 1804 until 1845.